Dunstan Mlambo: Judicial career

 Mlambo was appointed as an acting judge in the Labour Court and a judge in the Labour Appeal Court in 1997.
 He subsequently served as a judge in the South Gauteng High Court and the Supreme Court of Appeal.
 Prior to his appointment as High Court Judge President, he was Judge President of the Labour Court and Labour Appeal Court.
 During his term of office as Judge President of the Labour Court, he was critical of the practice of labour brokering which deprives employees of labour law protection.

 Mlambo was appointed Judge President of the Gauteng Division of the High Court by President Jacob Zuma effective from 1 November 2012, succeeding Bernard Ngoepe.
 He stated in his CV that he had "devoted his practice of law towards the upliftment and protection of people on the ground as a public interest lawyer and trade union lawyer".
 During a speech made shortly after he took office, he said he would ensure that "access to justice becomes what it should be".
 Mlambo was appointed Deputy Chief Justice of the Constitutional Court of South Africa by President Cyril Ramaphosa effective from 1 August 2025, taking over from the acting Deputy Chief Justice Mbuyiseli Madlanga.

+Mlambo is credited, along with others, during his court leadership, for the rapid expansion of mediation opportunities via court processes in South Africa.
+In 2019 he directed that seven judges travel to the United States to receive mediator training, and return with plans for how to develop court-annexed mediation.
+In July 2022, he and others helped arrange for a mediation summit in Cape Town where a large number of judges from various levels of court were trained in mediation practices, and court-annexed mediation was the focus of attention.
+The South African Judicial Education Institute (SAJEI) and several judges were prominent in that effort, including former Chief Justice Raymond Zondo, Phineas Mojapelo (ret.), Audrey Ledwaba, Norman Davis, Thoba Poyo-Dlwati, Nolwazi Mabindla-Boqwana, Glenn Goosen, Raylene Keightley, and Francis Legodi (ret.); faculty members and mediators from the U.S. included Judge Ben H. Hadfield (ret.), Nathan D. Alder, Velvet Rodriquez, and Stephen D. Kelson.
+C.J.
+Zondo expressed full support of court-based mediation, stating that he would "like it to take off as soon as possible."